NEGU93/cvnn/docs/layers/unpooling2d.rst

     Performs UnPooling as explained `here <https://www.oreilly.com/library/view/hands-on-convolutional-neural/9781789130331/6476c4d5-19f2-455f-8590-c6f99504b7a5.xhtml>`_.

+    There are 2 main ways to use this function

+    - Using the expected output shape or
+    - Using the :code:`upsampling_factor` parameter.

-    There are 2 main ways to use this function, either give the expected output shape or give an upsampling_factor.
-The second options is the only way to deal with partially known output, for example (None, None, 3) to deal with variable size iamges.
+    The second options is the only way to deal with partially known output, for example :code:`(None, None, 3)` to deal with variable size iamges.

 .. figure:: ../_static/max_unpool_explain.png